LibreOffice: Configure it Right

 Install some useful fonts

-I. First the package with old Microsoft fonts:
+6.1.
+This is how to install a package with old Microsoft fonts:

 a.
 Launch a terminal window (this is how to launch a terminal window).